‘Zombie’ teachers offered anti-depressants as ‘burnt out’ staff go on strike over pay

 “When I first started teaching, I loved going into work.
 I felt a connection with the students.
 But this started to fizzle out once the workload built up.
 I care less now because I’m at capacity, mentally and physically.”

-The consequence this has on the students cannot be understated, she said.
+The consequence this has on the students cannot be understated, she argued.

 “When teachers are burnt out and tired, lessons become boring and meaningless,” she continued.
 “Then you get long absences from teachers, and there is constantly a huge turnover.”